Why RCCB cannot give protection against Overload and Short Circuit Faults?

 Here the simple internal circuit diagram of RCCB is given below.

-Here you can see, three coils are wound on a core.
-The upper coil for the incoming line, the lower coil for the return line and the middle coil is the sensing coil which connected to the relay.
-So when the current in incoming and return line is same, there will be no resultant flux produced because the flux produced by incoming and return will oppose each other.
+Here you can see, that three coils are wound on a core.
+The upper coil is for the incoming line, the lower coil is for the return line, and the middle coil is the sensing coil which is connected to the relay.
+So when the current in the incoming and return lines is the same, there will be no resultant flux produced because the flux produced by incoming and return will oppose each other.

 But if the current in incoming and return wire is unequal, then flux also be unequal hence a resultant flux will be produced for which an emf will be produced in the sensing coil.
 As the sensing coil is connected to the relay, the relay will trip the RCCB and disconnect the circuit.